foo123/Contemplate/README.md

 ###Features:

-* *Contemplate* does a __minimum parsing__ (and caching) in order to create dynamic templates and trying to contain the needed functionality inside the common language subset.
+* *Contemplate* does a __minimum parsing__ (and caching) in order to create dynamic templates and trying to contain the needed functionality inside the common language subset(s).

 * Most of the time this can be accomplished, the rest functionality is built with __custom functions__ which mostly resemble the PHP syntax, yet work the same in all the engine's implementations.

 * Engine Implementations for __PHP__ , __Python__ , __Node__  and __client-side JavaScript__

-* Simple and __light-weight__ ( only one (relatively small) class for each implementation, no other dependencies )
+* Simple and __light-weight__ ( only one relatively small class for each implementation, no other dependencies )

 * __Fast__ , can cache templates dynamically (filesystem caching has 3 modes, __NONE__ which uses only in-memory caching, __NOUPDATE__ which caches the templates only once and __AUTOUPDATE__ which re-creates the cached template if original template has changed, useful for debugging)